clarkezone/clarkezone.github.io/_posts/2018-11-19-uwp-audiovisualizer-1.0-release.md

 categories: [uwp]
 tags:
 ---
-It's been a long time coming but the UWP Audivisualizer project recently hit the 1.0 milestone.
+It's been a long time coming but the UWP Audivisualizer project recently hit the 1.0 milestone including some new default controls and a rewrite using c++/WinRT.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/nS0scXYIGhU" frameborder="0" allowfullscreen></iframe>

 This was entirely due to a sustained and heroic effort from Tonu, my long time collaborator and lead developer on this project these days.
 The source is [available on GitHub here](https://github.com/clarkezone/audiovisualizer) and the Nuget package can be installed from Nuget.org with:

 `
 PM> Install-Package UWPAudioVisualizer -Version 1.0.7